cdleveille/fullstack-bun/README.md

 # fullstack-bun

-"MERB" stack monorepo project template written in TypeScript.
+Fully type-safe "MERB" stack monorepo project template.
 Bun/Express/Mongo on the backend, React on the frontend, with Socket.IO bridging the gap.

 ## Setup